-The United States of America is a union of fifty states in North America.
-It is the world's third-largest economy.
-It is a mixed economy.
-That means it operates as a free market economy in consumer goods and business services.
-But, even in those areas, the government imposes regulations to protect the good of all.
-It operates as a command economy in defense, some retirement benefits, some medical care, and in many other areas.
+The United States of America is a union of 50 states in North America.
+It's one of the world's largest economies.
+It operates as a free market economy in consumer goods and business services.

 - Currency: United States Dollar